Chuck Chicken

 Chuck Chicken (Kung Fu Chicken in China) is a Malaysian animated television series created by Edmund Chan and Raye Lee and produced by Animasia Studio.
-The story takes place on a bird-filled island of Rocky Perch, and tells the story of Chuck who turns into the eponymous "Kung Fu Chicken", providing kung fu–style security and protection to the citizens of the island.
-When Chuck inherits a very special amulet in the shape of a golden egg with amazing powers, he uses it to defeat evil to protect the island of "planet bird", which looks like planet Earth (but with anthropomorphic birds instead of humans) and the planet being in the shape of an egg.
+The series takes place on a bird-filled island of Rocky Perch, and it revolves around a chicken named Chuck.
+He turns into the eponymous "Kung Fu Chicken" with a golden egg, providing kung fu–style security and protection to the citizens of the island.
+When Chuck uses the golden egg with animal powers, he tries to defeat his enemies while protecting his egg-shaped planet; it looks like planet Earth, but with anthropomorphic birds instead of humans.

 Overview

-The show has 52 episodes and is in Cantonese, English, Bahasa Malaysia, Vietnamese, Mandarin, Indonesian, and Thai.
+The show has 52 episodes and is in Cantonese, English, Malay, Vietnamese, Mandarin, Indonesian, and Thai.
 Eleven years after its debut, the show was dubbed into Korean for the first time and aired on JEI TV.
 Originally, 52 episodes were released in 2010, with 11 minutes each for Season 1.
 It was made possible by the funding provided by the Malaysian Government under the Ministry of Communication and Multimedia, and it took Animasia Studio approximately 18 months for production by 100 Malaysian creative talents.
-Netflix had also picked up the show and was playing it worldwide.
-However, this show has eventually been removed from Netflix.
+On November 26, 2017, Netflix had picked up the show and played it worldwide.
+However, the show was removed from the streaming service in the United States on November 15, 2020, and worldwide on January 10, 2021.
+Since 2023, all episodes are available to watch on Dailymotion.

+The show had received many positive reviews worldwide, but some critics have heavily criticized it for being a direct ripoff and plagiarism of Rovio's Angry Birds.

 Plot

 The series takes place at Rocky Perch, which is home to a lot of birds of different forms.
-The Golden Egg Securities, the island's high-rank service which is run by Chuck Chicken and his team-mates Flick and Wing provide kung-fu-styled security to the citizens and their valuables by battling against villains like the Cyber Ducks, Dr. Mingo and the Sinister Emperor to keep their town at peace.
+The Golden Egg Securities, the island's high-rank service which is run by Chuck Chicken and his teammates Flick and Wing.
+They provide kung-fu-styled security to the citizens and their valuables by battling against villains like the Cyber Ducks, Dr. Mingo, Pen and Guin, and the Sinister Emperor to keep their town at peace.